TritonVM/triton-vm/specification/src/hash-table.md

 1. The round number is 0 or 1.
 1. The current instruction is `hash` or `absorb_init`.
-1. If the current instruction is `hash` and the round number is 1, then `RunningEvaluationHashInput` has absorbed the first row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🪣.
+1. If the current instruction is `hash` and the round number is 1, then `RunningEvaluationHashInput` has accumulated the first row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🪣.
     Otherwise, `RunningEvaluationHashInput` is 1.
 1. `RunningEvaluationHashDigest` is 1.
-1. If the current instruction is `absorb_init`, then `RunningEvaluationSpongeAbsorb` has absorbed the first row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽.
+1. If the current instruction is `absorb_init`, then `RunningEvaluationSpongeAbsorb` has accumulated the first row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽.
     Otherwise, `RunningEvaluationSpongeAbsorb` is 1.
 1. `RunningEvaluationSpongeSqueeze` is 1.
+1. If the current instruction is not `hash`, then `RunningEvaluationSpongeOrder` has accumulated `CI` with respect to indeterminate 🪞.
+    Otherwise, `RunningEvaluationSpongeOrder` is 1.

 Written as Disjunctive Normal Form, the same constraints can be expressed as:

 1. `round_no` is 0 or 1.
 1. `CI` is the opcode of `hash` or of `absorb_init`.
-1. (`CI` is the opcode of `absorb_init` or `round_no` is 0 or `RunningEvaluationHashInput` has absorbed the first row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🪣)<br />
+1. (`CI` is the opcode of `absorb_init` or `round_no` is 0 or `RunningEvaluationHashInput` has accumulated the first row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🪣)<br />
     and (`CI` is the opcode of `hash` or `RunningEvaluationHashInput` is 1)<br />
     and (`round_no` is 1 or `RunningEvaluationHashInput` is 1).
 1. `RunningEvaluationSpongeSqueeze` is 1.
-1. (`CI` is the opcode of `hash` or `RunningEvaluationSpongeAbsorb` has absorbed the first row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽)<br />
+1. (`CI` is the opcode of `hash` or `RunningEvaluationSpongeAbsorb` has accumulated the first row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽)<br />
     and (`CI` is the opcode of `absorb_init` or `RunningEvaluationSpongeAbsorb` is 1).
 1. `RunningEvaluationHashDigest` is 1.
+1. (`CI` is the opcode of `hash` or `RunningEvaluationSpongeOrder` has accumulated `CI` with respect to indeterminate 🪞)<br />
+    and (`CI` is the opcode of `absorb_init` or `RunningEvaluationSpongeOrder` is 1).

 ### Initial Constraints as Polynomials